 - 5.5.1 Bodychecking is the act of using forceful impact of the body to check an opponent, particularly with the use of opposite or perpendicular (90-degree angle) force.
-It also encompasses situations in which a player changes their lane to make contact or when a player extends an arm, shoulder, or hip after safely angling an opponent. - In recreational divisions, the minimum penalty that may be assessed for bodychecking is a double minor penalty. - In competitive divisions, the minimum penalty that may be assessed for bodychecking is a minor penalty. - 5.5.2 At the discretion of the referee, a Major or Match penalty may also be assessed to a player who is guilty of bodychecking based on the degree of impact and severity of the body check delivered. - 5.5.3 NOTE: Body-contact and bodychecking are not synonymous.
+It also encompasses situations in which a player changes their lane to make contact or when a player extends an arm, shoulder, or hip after safely angling an opponent. - 5.5.2 At the discretion of the referee, a Double Minor, Major, or Match penalty may also be assessed to a player who is guilty of bodychecking based on the degree of impact and severity of the body check delivered. - 5.5.3 NOTE: Body-contact and bodychecking are not synonymous.
 Body contact is incidental contact of two opposing players in pursuit of the puck on the ice in the same direction.
 If, in the opinion of the Referee, the contact is reasonable and done to "battle" for the puck, no penalty should be assessed.
-Safety and degree of impact should be taken into account to differentiate body-contact from bodychecking.
+Safety and degree of impact should be considered to differentiate body-contact from bodychecking.
 Safely angling an opponent into a different position is not automatically bodychecking.